yoa95/mini-data-cloud/docs/inter-worker-communication.md

 # Inter-Worker Communication Implementation

-This document describes the implementation of task 3.4: "Add inter-worker communication via gRPC streaming" for the Mini Data Cloud project.
+This document describes the implementation of inter-worker communication via gRPC streaming for the Mini Data Cloud project.

 ## Overview